webronen/PiiDrone_X-314_Quad/README.md

 Higher hypervolume means both faster settling and smaller overshoot.

 ### Convergence Behavior
-- 95% hypervolume convergence: Progresses to next stage when improvements are less than 5%
+- 90% hypervolume convergence: Progresses to next stage when improvements are less than or equal to 10%
 - No artificial limits: Gains can grow indefinitely if beneficial
 - Pure exploration: Systematic gain incrementing with fixed steps
 - Stage preservation: Best gains carried forward through P→D→I progression